cursey/reframework-book/src/README.md

 When a Lua error occurs here, a MessageBox will pop up explaining what the error is.

 ### During callback execution
-When a Lua error occurs here, the reason will be written to a debug log.
-[DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) is required to view these.
+When a Lua error occurs here, the reason will be written to a debug log. ~~[DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) is required to view these.~~ In newer nightly builds, the errors can be viewed directly within the ScriptRunner window.

 We don't pop a MessageBox here so the user doesn't lock their game.